 This is our third report in our summer valuation series (click for The Intersection of Valuation and Cyclicality and Are Current Valuations Sustainable?).
 This week, we focus on seven lessons we’ve learned from analyzing stock picking strategies and debunk some common misperceptions.

 Search Coverage List, Models & Reports

 We track the share price performance of thematic stock baskets relative to a sector neutral benchmark.
-Year-to-date, the top performing themes (in order) are companies with high international revenues, our top stock idea model (SIM), companies with high EPS growth, companies with high sales growth, and low capex companies.
-Year-to-date, the worst performing themes have been stocks with low P/E’s, stocks with high short interest, banks with high incremental return on tangible assets, value stocks, and net-net’s.
+Year-to-date, stocks with high EPS growth, companies with high international revenues, our top stock idea model (SIM), high sales growth, and high beta stocks have been top performing themes.
+Year-to-date, the worst performing themes have been stocks with low P/E’s, banks with high loan growth, value stocks, high short interest, and our ‘All Weather’ theme.
+In July, the underlying thematic shift that occurred in June reversed, with growth and international themes outperforming, while value and cash usage themes underperformed.
 Click here for more information.

 - next →